ericeidi/desafio-entrevista-nodejs/README.md

 - Management of vehicle type information including model, license plate, brand and vehicle type.
 - Management of company information including name, cnpj, address, telephone, car spaces and motorcycle spaces.
-- Management of user including name, email and password.
+- Management of user including name, email, username and password.
 - Inclusion of one or more vehicles for an user.
 - Management of parking spaces and preventing parking in occupied spaces of a certain company.